pitter-patterz/pj2-2/README.md

 *train.py*: Train a Faster-RCNN within ten epochs.
 We use the same hyper parameters (learning rate, batch and the optimizer) as *chenyuntc*.

 *test.py*: Compute the AP, mAP and mIOU of a trained net on the VOC2007 test dataset.
-Due to the limit of memory, the default sample size is 200.
-One can change the sample size via the variable *test_num*.

 *user_test.py*: For a given image and a trained model, do object detection and visualize the proposal boxes returned by RPN.